 Understanding Divorce Law in Georgia

 Georgia divorce law is a complex and intricate field.
 If you’re facing divorce, it’s essential to understand the legal principles and practices in play.
 Specifically, Georgia is an ‘equitable distribution state when it comes to asset division during divorce proceedings.
-This means that a court will divide marital property, which includes your house, in a way that it deems fair or equitable, but not necessarily equally.
+This means that a court will divide marital property, which includes your house in divorce, in a way that it deems fair or equitable, but not necessarily equally.

 Determining Marital Property and Separate Property